expressjs/compression/README.md

 This module adds a `res.flush()` method to force the partially-compressed response to be flushed to the client.

+### enableBrotli

+This flag is used to opt-in to brotli compression.
+If native brotli compression is available (in Node v10.16+) it will be used via `require('zlib')`.
+Otherwise, `iltorb` will be used to provide the compression.

 ## Examples

 ### express/connect